Bruce Potts shares his advice for shooting rabbits more successfully

-Whether at dawn or dusk, if the sunlight is bright and strong, rabbits will often feed farther back in the cover where it is warm, so they may see you before you see them.
+In the evening you can sit still and wait for the rabbits to come out.
+Whether at dawn or dusk, if the sunlight is bright and strong, rabbits will often feed farther back in the cover where it is warm, in which case they will see you before you catch sight of them.

-Longer evenings make this time of day appealing but you will often need to wait for the rabbits to appear rather than stalking them as you might in the morning.
+On long light evenings you will generally need to wait for the rabbits to appear rather than stalking them as you might in the morning.
 That said, undisturbed rabbits will often be out.
-When that’s the case, try to approach with the ebbing sunlight behind you to blind them and not you, wind permitting.
+Try to approach them with the setting sunlight behind you to blind them and not you, wind permitting.

 Hiding next to a burrow lit by the last light on a summer’s day can be very rewarding, and if you aren’t successful you can always lamp later.